pouryafard75/BigDataProject-Winter2022/README.md

 3) Which value for K works better in terms of prediction for KNN?<br>

-4) Which hyper-params(maxIter,rank,regParam) for ALS algorithms work better on this dataset?<br>

-5) Whether we can identify user's changing interests as their shopping profile changes over time?<br>
+4) Whether we can identify user's changing interests as their shopping profile changes over time?<br>

-6) Whether the user similarity table will change if we restrict the dataset timeline?
+5) Whether the user similarity table will change if we restrict the dataset timeline?

 ### Frameworks and Libraries to use: